oracle-devrel/devo.tutorials/multi-cluster-verrazzano-oke/2-deploy-multi-cluster-verrazzano-oke.md

 Explaining Kubernetes using familiar concepts greatly helped with understanding.
 In a WebLogic cluster, the Admin server handles the administration, deployment and other less silky but nevertheless important tasks, whereas the managed servers were meant for deploying and running the applications and responding to requests.
 Of course, you could always run your applications on the single Admin server (somewhat equivalent to [taints and tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) of the master nodes) but this is not recommended.

 The managed servers, on the other hand, could be scaled out and configured to run your applications.
 Together, the admin and managed servers form a cluster.
 You can run your applications across your entire cluster or on specific managed servers.
 If your application is deployed to the cluster and a managed server in the cluster fails (JVM, host, reboot etc), other managed servers in the cluster will automatically handle the job.
 If the managed server where your singleton service is running fails, WebLogic has got you covered as well with Automatic Service Migration.
 Check [this document](https://www.oracle.com/technetwork/middleware/weblogic/weblogic-automatic-service-migratio-133948.pdf) for a more detailed read.
-Essentially, it’s a bit like a ReplicaSet in Kubernetes.
+Essentially, it's a bit like a ReplicaSet in Kubernetes.
 Applications on Kubernetes were initially stateless until the addition of StatefulSets.
 You can now also run stateful applications across the entire cluster.

 What if, for the purpose of high availability, you needed to run your Kubernetes applications in geographically distributed clusters.
 You could try your luck with [kubefed](https://github.com/kubernetes-sigs/kubefed), whose progress is painfully slow and is still in beta (this is not a criticism — _Ed_).
 Or you could try deploying the same applications to different clusters, implement a kind of global health check and then use an [intelligent load balancer](https://docs.oracle.com/en-us/iaas/Content/TrafficManagement/Concepts/overview.htm) to switch the traffic from one cluster to another.
 All these approaches are still error-prone and risky and have several limitations.